 The past tense in English, it’s a classic grammar point that appears in almost every single ESL textbook in publication!
 The students have seen it a ton of times before, and you’ve probably also taught it more times than you can count.
-How do you keep things fresh and interesting, both for you and the students?
+How do you keep things fresh and interesting, both for you and the students when doing past simple activities?
 You’ll need to use some ESL past tense activities or games.
 It’s teaching past tense made easy!

 ESL Past Tense Games and Activities